ostdotcom/website-docupony/docs/user.md

 ---

-The user in OST KIT alpha, is the individual or the end-user accessing and interacting with your application.
+The user in OST KIT⍺, is the individual or the end-user accessing and interacting with your application.
 The objective is to tokenize the end-user’s actions so that it enables token exchanges within your application.
 The user object allows you to edit user names, track balances associated with the end-user.
 The User APIs allow you to create, update and list your end-users with their parameters.

 ### User Object
 | Parameter               | Type   | Description                                                                                   |